 George C. McNamee has served as a director since August 1999.
-Mr. McNamee is a managing partner of FA Technology Ventures, an information and energy technology venture capital firm.
-He also serves as chairman of the board of directors of Plug Power Inc., a leading fuel cell developer, and is a director of several private companies, a member of the Yale Development Board and a Trustee of the Albany Academies and The American Friends of Eton College.
+Currently a private investor, Mr. McNamee served as a managing partner of FA Technology Ventures, an information and energy technology venture capital firm from 2000 until 2011.
+He serves as chairman of the board of directors of Plug Power Inc., a leading fuel cell developer, and is a director of several private companies, a member of the Yale Development Board and a Trustee of the Albany Academies and The American Friends of Eton College.
 Mr. McNamee previously served on the board of directors of Broadpoint (now Gleacher) Securities as well as serving from 1984 to 2007 as chairman of its predecessor First Albany Companies and was also a board member of the New York Stock Exchange Inc., MapInfo, Home Shopping Network and the Meta Group.
 He received his Bachelor of Arts degree from Yale University.
 Mr. McNamee brings to the board of directors his extensive experience regarding the management of public and private companies, as well as his financial expertise.